Stackstudio-cloud/DevConnect/CONTRIBUTING.md

-# Contributing to DevMatch
+# Contributing to DevConnect

-Thank you for your interest in contributing to DevMatch!
+Thank you for your interest in contributing to DevConnect!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute